 I decided to ignore my care package and did a trip to Paulton Memorial Hospital (PMH).
 There is a weighing seat that is offered ( this is only available in the afternoon and using my own assistance which meant that more staff were needed to hoist me from the floor with the digital hoist...not the first choice as it is for the in-patients).
-It is a long quest that I wrote about explaining why the problem got that far...
+It has been such a long quest that I wrote about this!

 I asked my GP.
 My knowing my weight was now urgent.
 Losing it also.
 My GP did not realise what I meant by not being able to know my weight.
 I had been referred to a dietician a few months before but that does not mean one is going to be weighed.